Survivor’s pension

 A social security agreement between Norway and the country you are moving to may provide you with extended entitlement to pension payments.

-Are you going to retain your membership of the Norwegian National Insurance Scheme?
+Will you keep your membership in the Norwegian National Insurance Scheme?

 Can you take your survivor’s pension with you?